 That’s right—we’re bringing back your favorite after-school bite because it’s the perfect low-cholesterol snack.
-Use natural peanut butter to avoid extra sweeteners and high fructose corn syrup (some of the worst foods for cholesterol).
+Use natural peanut butter to avoid extra sweeteners and high fructose corn syrup.
 The peanuts will help to lower your LDL cholesterol while adding some much-needed flavor and healthy fats to the celery sticks.
 A cup of Ants on a Log clocks about 324 calories.

 Snap Peas with Primal Kitchen Dressing

 Perfect for a last-minute party appetizer or fast after-school snack, snap peas contain plant compounds that lower LDL cholesterol while blocking it from your bloodstream.
 Serve with an oil-based ranch dressing like this one from Primal Kitchen for a burst of healthy plant-based fats.
 Learn how to make healthy salad dressing at home, too.